-Evaporation generally exceeds precipitation, in the arid west, on a yearly basis; traffic in the composting areas may generate dust.
-Dust from soil can be avoided by maintaining a work area surface that is either compacted or uses a layer of compost or other carbon material that is not as prone to becoming airborne.
-A short-term fix to excess dust is to use water trucks with a water delivery system to moisten the work area.
+Dust from soil generated from the composting area can be avoided by maintaining a work area surface that is either compacted or uses a layer of compost or other carbon material that is not as prone to becoming airborne.
+A short-term fix to excess dust is to use water trucks to moisten the work area.
 Otherwise, equipment traffic should be limited when conditions for airborne dust are favorable.

 Take steps to be prepared for fires as well.
 Mistakes in moisture control can lead to fires at compost sites.
-The smoke can travel a very long way and can lead to nuisance complaints.
+Smoke can travel a very long way and can lead to complaints.
 Assuring that adequate water supplies are near the compost pile and having a fire intervention plan in place will make all the difference in managing the compost site.
 It is not advisable to water a compost fire; this starts a dangerous cycle that will actually lead to greater combustion potential.
 Instead, spread out the materials that are reaching high temperatures.
-You should not see temperatures in mortality compost much over 160 degree F. Charring and fire potential becomes serious when piles approach 180 degrees F.
+You should not see temperatures in mortality compost much over 160° F. Charring and fire potential becomes serious when piles approach 180° F.